rachelmoon290/project1/README.md

 This python program creates users and checkin table.

 ## application.py
-This is the web application program that takes care of backend processing of the website.
+This is the main web application program that takes care of backend processing of the website.

 ## layout.html
 This is the basic layout html for all other html files.
+This website mainly uses bootstrap for styling.

 ## index.html
 This is the homepage html for users who are not logged in.
 Users can either log in or sign up in this page.